 The number of newly listed homes edged back by 0.4% in July.
 There was an almost even split between the number of local markets where new listings rose and those where they eased.
 The increase in new listings in Calgary, the GTA and Edmonton offset a decline in new listings in the Lower Mainland of British Columbia and Montreal.

 The national average price is heavily skewed by sales in the GVA and GTA, two of Canada’s most active and expensive housing markets.
-Excluding these two markets from calculations cuts almost $111,000 from the national average price, trimming it to just under $397,000.
+Excluding these two markets from calculations cuts more than $105,000 from the national average price, trimming it to less than $393,000.